Comfort Suites Downtown

 A haven for early Greek settlers, this lovely 18th century structure with an open courtyard contains a small museum highlighting the history of Greek culture and worship in the formation of St. Augustine.
 Also on offer are Greek-themed souvenirs and books in the modest gift shop.

-This building which housed the former Old St. Johns County Jail is an excellent example of Romanesque Revival architecture.
+This building which housed the Old St. Johns County Jail is an excellent example of Romanesque Revival architecture.
 It was built in 1891 by the same firm that created Alcatraz and during its use as a jail, it gained a reputation as one of the most violent places in Florida.
 The jail ceased to function in 1953 and since then it has become quite the tourist attraction due to the rumored ghosts that walk the halls.
 In fact, the jail executed eight prisoners over the course of its history.
 The tours are guided and after the visit, the jail is a good place to catch a ferry or train to other points of interest around St. Augustine.

-This museum of a former general store at the turn-of-the century definitely takes visitors back to 1903.
+The Oldest Store Museum was a former general store at the turn-of-the century definitely takes visitors back to 1903.
 With its enormous collection of original stock, guns, hardware, advertising art, and house wares, the friendly guides (who remain in character from 1900) will interact and explain the exhibits along you the way.
 You'll get the feeling as you look at the Model-T truck, a Conestoga wagon and steam tractor, all while a lively player piano kicks up a tune or two.

 When you step through the doors of Loves' Art Emporium, you enter a world of unusual and beautiful gifts.
 Artist Thomas Kincade, 'The Painter of Light' is featured here and the gallery also offers six levels of collectibles from miniscule to extravagant Hawthorne Villages, Nightlights—including plates with an array of backdrops, such as houses, city scenes, gardens, oceans and nature.
 Loves' Art Emporium is truly a must-visit for every art lover.

 This Government House has been the municipal headquarters for Spanish, British and U.S. administrations since it was built in 1598.
 The original structure no longer stands, however there has been a government building on this site since then.
-The museum inside the building features the popular exhibit entitled, 'First Colony: Our Spanish Origins'.
+The museum inside the building features the popular exhibit entitled, 'First Colony: Our Spanish Origins.'
 It explores its history from early native settlements through European colonization to Flagler's Golden Age.
-In presentations here, you can see the components of the old city's economy, architecture, culture and archeology as well as silver pieces retrieved from shipwrecks off of the coast.
+In presentations here, you can see the components of the old city's economy, architecture, culture and archaeology as well as silver pieces retrieved from shipwrecks off of the coast.

 You will be entertained and educated at Early American Weapons & History museum that features an authentic collection of weaponry, spanning centuries and the globe.
 You will see all types of unusual guns, rifles, pistols, muskets and swords, along with various artifacts dating from the 15th to 19th centuries.
 There are also 18th century shipwreck artifacts, English colonial and Spanish artifacts, Civil War relics, a large Confederate Army weaponry display and much more.